matrixzj/documentations/pages/storage/storage_io_perf.md

     - avgrq-sz:
     The average size (in 512b sectors) of the requests that were issued to the device completed by storage.
     Combined average for both reads and writes:
     `(rkB/s + wkB/s)*2/(r/s + w/s)`
     Can derive average read/write io size:
     `(rkB/s*2)/(r/s) or (wkB/s*2)/(w/s)`
     - avgqu-sz:
-the average queue length of the requests that were issued to the device The average number of requests within the io scheduler queue plus the average number of io outstanding to st
+    ~the average queue length of the requests that were issued to the device~
+    The average number of requests within the io scheduler queue plus the average number of io outstanding to storage (driver queue)
+    `/sys/block/sda/queue/nr_requests` (io scheduler)
+    `/sys/block/sda/device/queue_depth` (driver)
+    It is measured between io scheduler and io done
+    - await/r_await/w_await:
+    The average time (in milliseconds) for I/O requests ~issued to the device to be served~ completed by storage.
+This includes the time spent by the requests in the cheduler queue and the time storage spent servicing time
+    Measured at io done.
+    - svctm:
+    The average effective storage service time (in milliseconds) for I/O requests that were ~issued to the device~ completed by storage
+    `%util * 1000ms-per-second / #io-completed-per-second`
+    await time doesn’t take into account parallelism within storage and includes queuing time within io scheduler
+    svctm in effect accounts for parallel io operations within storage and does not include queuing time within io scheduler
+    - %util:
+    ~Percentage of sample interval during which I/O requests were issued to the device (bandwidth utilization for the device).
+Device saturation occurs when this value is close to 100%~
+    Percentage of sample interval during there was at least 1 outstanding I/O request within the io scheduler/driver/storage
+    Device saturation for the current load point occurs when this value is close to 100% and the device is a single physical disk
+    It is often divorced from the maximum available device bandwidth with modern enterprise storage configurations.